 - 1. Identification of need; - 2.
 Job classification and job description preparation; - 3.
-Solicitationofthevacantpositionutilizingthemethodsthatbestfitthe position; - 4.
+Solicitation of the vacant position utilizing the methods that best fit the position; - 4.
 Reviewing resumes on qualified candidate; - 5.
 Performing and recording reference checks on qualified candidates; - 6.
 Scheduling first interviews with the Human Resources Manager; - 7.
-SchedulingsecondinterviewswithstrongcandidatewiththeHRManagerand department hiring manager; - 8.
+Scheduling second interviews with strong candidate with the HR Manager and department hiring manager; - 8.
 Delivery of an offer letter to the first choice candidate; - 9.
 Performing criminal background check on selected candidate; - 10.
 Send application to the state for registration with the CCC; - 11.
 Completion of the probationary period.